Dear Aunt Vadge,

 Can I stretch my own hymen?

-Read the article on the Humble Hymen, and at the bottom, see the instructions for stretching out your hymen so it doesn’t cause you issues.
+Please read the article on the Humble Hymen, and at the bottom, see the instructions for stretching out your hymen to prevent issues.

-Stretching your hymen is something you would do by yourself.
-It’s important that you understand what your vagina feels like, and what’s inside.
+Stretching your hymen is something you can do by yourself.
+It’s important for you to understand what your vagina feels like, and what’s inside.

 Find out what happens when you push on it, wiggle your fingers, and use different angles.
 This exploration allows you to be more in touch when things are going wrong, like if you start bleeding mysteriously!